-Check in is after noon on Sunday and departure is by noon the following Saturday.
-Planning to help with camp set up as needed is appreciated.
+Unless otherwise specified, check in is after noon on Sunday and departure is by noon the following Saturday.
+Planning to help with camp set up and tear down as needed is appreciated.
 You will be greeted by our camp cooks upon arrival, and by YC and NPS work leaders on Monday mornings.